Quick: what’s your credit score?

 Disputing an error on your credit report is fairly simple.
 Always monitor your score and be vigilant about correcting errors.
 The payoff can affect your financial wellness for years to come.

-Your Turn: Have you ever filed a dispute for an error found on your credit report?
+Have you ever filed a dispute for an error found on your credit report?
 Tell us about it in the comments.